 Importantly, and in contrast to both aviation and motor racing, the new process could be trained in 20-30 minutes.
 This is key, given the high turnover of staff and trainee doctors.

 At the time we conducted this work, the idea that the way change is made can be as important as the change itself was not as widely acknowledged as it has now become in patient safety (McGrath et al. 2008).
 We certainly encountered resistance from some doctors and nurses who failed to see the relevance of learning from other industries, or the need to change existing practice.
 Nevertheless, we were able to quickly introduce the new protocol, in part because it reflected a number of successful elements that are now more widely understood to be important for establishing new working methods.
 These included:

-• Inspiration for Change.
+- Inspiration for Change.
 Helping people to step outside their normal working pattern to see how differently things can be done can be a really valuable technique for triggering change.
 It helped to raise aspirations for something better.
-The media interest surrounding the project, though clearly not replicable, also helped convince people that the new method was at least worth trying;
+The media interest surrounding the project, though clearly not replicable, also helped

 Change without evaluation is risky.
 It is important to know whether the alterations have indeed helped to forge improvements.
 This can provide more incentive for change to those staff members who are still resistant, reducing the risk of reverting to old, less reliable processes.